-Summer may be the high season for jazz in Toronto with the star-studded TD Toronto Jazz Festival and Beaches International Jazz Festival and the newcomer Kensington Market Jazz Festival taking place, but you can catch all types of jazz bands at The Rex (194 Queen Street West) every night of the year.
+Summer may be the high season for jazz in Toronto with the star-studded TD Toronto Jazz Festival, Beaches International Jazz Festival and the newcomer Kensington Market Jazz Festival taking place, but you can catch all types of jazz bands at The Rex (194 Queen Street West) every night of the year.
 Part jazz club, part restaurant and part hotel, The Rex is a must-stop spot for any fan.
 A visit to the suave Jazz Bistro – with its Instagrammable shiny red Steinway grand piano – should be on any aficionado’s list, too.

 Right in the heart of downtown Toronto, The Reservoir Lounge (52 Wellington Street East) is one of Toronto’s most swinging nightspots.
 The lounge décor and brick-walled interior complement the jumpin’ rhythms from local jazz, blues and R&B musicians.
 It was at The Reservoir Lounge that a young unknown named Michael Bublé first made a name for himself.